Kenai Peninsula: Geography

-The Kenai Peninsula has many glaciers in its eastern and southern areas.
-It is home to both the Sargent Icefield and Harding Icefields and numerous glaciers that spawn off them.
+It is home to both the Sargent Icefield and Harding Icefields and the numerous glaciers assosciated with them, including Tustumena Glacier, Exit Glacier, and McCarty Glacier.

 Towns and cities

 The peninsula includes several of the most populous towns in Southcentral Alaska, including Seward on the Gulf of Alaska Coast, Soldotna, Kenai, Sterling, and Cooper Landing along the Cook Inlet and Kenai River, and Homer, along Kachemak Bay, along with numerous smaller villages and settlements.